paolofinelli/MasterTheses/README.md

 5) Pandora experiment (in collaboration with A. Mengoni, ENEA):
   Beta decay processes in a plasma environment

-6) Trojan Horse Method:
+6) Trojan Horse Method

-7) nTOF theory (in collaboration with C. Massimi, DIFA):
+7) nTOF theory (in collaboration with C. Massimi, DIFA): high-energy fission processes, high energy pn scattering (Glauber Theory)

-8) FOOT theory (in collaboration with R. Spighi, INFN):
+8) FOOT theory (in collaboration with R. Spighi, INFN): to be defined

-9) (e,e'p) scattering (in collaboration with C. Giusti, Pavia U.):
+9) Quasielastic electron (e,e'p) scattering (in collaboration with C. Giusti, Pavia U.): see the folder

-10) Machine learning applications to nuclear physics:
+10) Machine learning applications to nuclear physics: see the folder

 11) Collective modes and quantum phase transitions in nuclei: